 It was now 1:00 am and we still had the horrendous 8 mile bike ride that was going to gain 2000 feet and between mine and Rigs packs I was towing close to 100 pounds of gear.

 We arrived at the car at about 3:00 am.
 It only took us 15 frigid minutes to rack the bikes and load the gear.
 We drove straight to the 24 hour McDonalds in Bishop and sent a text to Sara at 4:25 am.
 She responded to it immediately and I knew it was a darn good thing we hiked out.
 We drove straight home getting back to Rancho Cucamonga by 8:40 am and practically to 9:00 church on time.
 I didn't even need the can of 5 hour energy Wayne had lent me.
-Just a Coke and sunflower seeds was all the energy drink I needed.
+A Coke and sunflower seeds was all the energy drink I needed.

 In our two days in Yosemite we did two of the most iconic alpine climbs the park has to offer and didn't see one single person, not even a ranger, actually especially not a ranger.
 Nice planning Roman!
 Consider yourself commissioned to plan my 50th and all the ones in-between.